|

 Conclusion:

-Increase the speed limit on motorways and major roads, that will decrease
+Increase the speed limit on motorways and major roads, that

 the road toll and increase the overall good feeling on NZ roads.